twiz-/split-analytics/README.md

  ```

  Three things happened here.
-   1. Update the before action to only set the variant on pages/actions we are testing.
+   1. Update the before action to only set the variant test names on pages/actions we are testing.
    2. Change back the case statement to randomly pick an element from split_tests array
-   3. in the `log_analytics` method we need to set the variant to something and when we visit a page other than home.html.erb given the code above it would fail.
+   3. In the `log_analytics` method we need to set the variant to something and when we visit a page other than home.html.erb given the code above it would fail.
 So just set it to "no_test" if a visitor visits a page we're not testing.

-Your control page can always be "A." Since rails fails back to default if no corresponding view is found as described above, you can just make views for variants and your control with be displayed by default.
+Your control page can always be "A." Since rails fails back to default if no corresponding view is found as described above, you only have to make additional views for variants and your control will be displayed by default.
 A little confusing because you're setting the variant to control, but you don't need to do anything beyond that i.e. only make views for variants, rails takes care of the rest.

-This is cool because when we click on a visitor IP we can display the variant they were shown and see (trivially) if that got them to take another action!
+This is cool because when we click on a visitor IP we can display the variant test name they were shown and see (trivially) if that got them to take another action!

 That's how I got some basic visitor tracking going for my rails app after being sick of implementing tracking scripts and just wanting to see a couple things easily.
 Worth the time if you don't want to setup an account and just kinda want to paint a picture.

-A Cool roadmap
+####A Cool roadmap
-- clearly define and model click paths for visitors so we can see what they did each time they were active on the site instead of one long stream
+- Clearly define and model click paths for visitors so we can see what they did each time they were active on the site instead of one long stream.
-- make this a gem?
+- Make this a gem?
-- implement long polling for analytics dashboard.
+- Implement long polling for analytics dashboard.
 Right now requires a page refresh.
-- conditionally highlighting of table cells to visually see stuf that related, e.g. tests, controller actions
+- Conditionally highlight table cells to visually see stuff that's related, e.g. tests, controller actions
-- Improve everything?
+- Improve patterns?
 (I'm not so sure this is the best way to do everything but it worked for me and was fairly straightforward)

 -twiz